BillMueller/cert-util/README.md

 *Comand line tool for genrating and reading certificates and .txt files and en-/decoding .txt files with help of the generated certificate.*

+_**Important:** you get the jar by running mvn clean install in the cmd while you are in the folder where you extracted the compressed download.
+The jar file is in the targed folder that's getting created_

 ###How to get it running?
 1. Create a working directory on your PC where you want the tool to work
 2. Open your cmd and switch with cd to the directory where the jar file is